Abarkuh

-Name
+Abarkuh (ابركوه) is a city in the Central District of Abarkuh County, Yazd province, Iran, serving as capital of both the county and the district.

+Etymology

 A folk etymology of the name Abarquh, related by Hamdallah Mustawfi in 1340, is from bar kūh, meaning "on the mountain".
 Mustawfi said that its original site was on a hill, but since then had been moved down to the plain.

 History

 In the 10th century CE, Abarquh was the spot where the roads from Shiraz, Isfahan, and Yazd converged.
-During this period, the writer Ibn Hawqal noted that Abarquh was the capital of the nahiyah of Rudan, which had formerly been part of Kerman Province but, by the time of his writing, had become part of Fars under the district of Estakhr.
+During this period, the writer Ibn Hawqal noted that Abarquh was the capital of the nahiyah of Rudan, which had formerly been part of Kerman province but, by the time of his writing, had become part of Fars under the district of Estakhr.
 The accounts of Ibn Hawqal and his contemporary al-Maqdisi describe Abarquh as a prosperous and populous town, fortified with a citadel.
 The mishmash of narrow streets formed a compact, spontaneous network, and the houses, like those of Yazd were built of sun-dried brick in a vaulted shape.
 10th-century Abarquh had a large Friday mosque, which was a predecessor of the current one, which dates from the post-Mongol period.
 As the surrounding region was treeless and arid, and thus unable to support much agriculture, Abarquh imported large quantities of food from elsewhere.
 It exported cotton cloth.
 A notable feature mentioned by Ibn Hawqal is a "lofty hill of ashes" (possibly a volcanic remnant) said to be the remains of the fire where Namrud tried to burn Abraham to death.

 In the following 11th century, Abarquh was ruled by the Kakuyid dynasty, who had originally been kinsmen and vassals of the Buyid dynasty but later became independent rivals.
 Just before 435 AH (1043-44 CE), the Buyid ruler Abu Kalijar captured Abarquh from the Kakuyid Abu Mansur Faramarz.
 In 1051, however, Abarquh came back into Abu Mansur Faramarz's possession: that year, the Seljuk ruler Tughril Bey conquered Faramarz's capital of Isfahan, and in compensation granted him the cities of Abarquh and Yazd.
 Around this time, another notable family in Abarquh was the Firuzanids, originally from Eshkavar in Tabaristan.
 The oldest surviving structure in Abarquh today, the Gonbad-e Ali, was built in 448 AH (1056-57 CE) for a member of this family named Amid al-Din Shams al-Dawla Abu Ali Hazarasp Firuzani.
 Another early monument is the Seljuk-era tomb of Pir Hamza Sabzpush.